sibytes/yetl.io/docs/tutorial/gettingstarted.md

 dbutils.notebook.exit("YETL!")
 ```

+## Step 11 - Deploy & Execute On Databricks

 To deploy and run on databricks there's a number of one off steps to do on databricks.
 I won't cover them in too much detail here and use databricks references since they have an evolving platform.
 The steps are as follows:

 - Hookup your workspace user to your github account in the user settings using this [documentation](https://docs.databricks.com/repos/repos-setup.html)